stayallive/php/README.md

 PHP Docker images for continuous integration and running tests.
 These images were created for using with Gitlab CI but should work on other platforms too.

-These images are built from [official PHP Docker images](https://registry.hub.docker.com/_/php/), and additionally include:
+These images are built with the [official PHP Docker images](https://registry.hub.docker.com/_/php/) as their base.

 _This repository started as a fork of [TetraWeb/docker](https://github.com/TetraWeb/docker), huge thanks to them for the initial work._